Is a perfectionist making your life miserable?

 I live with a perfectionist, which is surprising because I’m not a perfectionist.
 Or maybe it’s not because my home of origin was highly ordered.
 Despite the “kookiness,” of my parents, our home was spotless, meals were always served and on time, good grades were important, and sometimes there were consequences if expectations were not met.
 I’m sure that wired me perfectly to seek out partners who are highly ordered in their own ways.
 But, how we got here is not the point.
 The point is what to do now.

 When you live with a perfectionist never take what they say personally

 To me, this is number one because when you live with a perfectionist they will tell you how to do everything.
 They will tell you where things go, how to chop properly, they might give unsolicited financial advice, or advice on any matter.
 Here’s the most important thing to remember, they are sharing what they know because they want to be helpful.
 Now, when my perfectionist tries to be “helpful” before 8 am, things can go terribly wrong.
 We know this about me now and we try very hard not to do that.
-Really try to internalize that and see the behavior as caring, not critical.
+So, first, try to internalize that and see the behavior as caring, not critical.

 Explain your feelings when you live with a perfectionist